ronibandini/Multilayer-AI-Agent-Drone-Detection/README.md

 **Roni Bandini · May 2026 · Argentina · [@RoniBandini](https://twitter.com/RoniBandini)**

 Audio-based drone detection running on a Qualcomm RUBIK Pi 3.
-An Edge Impulse audio classifier listens continuously for drone sounds; when confidence exceeds a configurable threshold, a webcam snapshot is taken and analyzed by a local vision LLM (OpenClaw) to visually confirm the presence of a drone, identify its make and model, and decide whether to log or alert.
+An Edge Impulse audio classifier listens continuously for drone sounds; when confidence exceeds a configurable threshold, a webcam snapshot is taken and analyzed by a local instance of OpenClaw to confirm the presence of a drone, identify its make and model, and decide whether to log or alert.
 Alerts are delivered via Telegram and a physical LED on the GPIO.

 ---